top of page

 ETERNAL PUNISHMENT

-The Bible conveys that hell is everlasting.
-Jesus refers to hell as a realm of "eternal punishment" in Matthew 25:46.
-Similarly, Revelation depicts the suffering in the lake of fire as enduring "forever and ever" according to Revelation 20:10.
-These descriptions emphasize the grave consequences of spurning God's grace and the irrevocability of divine judgment.
+The Bible teaches that Hell is eternal.
+Jesus describes Hell as a place of “eternal punishment” (Matthew 25:46).
+Likewise, Revelation portrays the torment in the lake of fire as lasting “forever and ever” (Revelation 20:10).
+These depictions highlight the severe consequences of rejecting God’s grace and the finality of divine judgment.

 FIRE AND DESTRUCTION

-Hell is often depicted as a fiery realm, representing both ruin and suffering.
-Isaiah spoke of a place where "the fire that burns them will not be quenched" (Isaiah 66:24).
-Similarly, Jesus referred to hell as a place of "unquenchable fire" (Mark 9:43).
-The Book of Revelation portrays hell as a "lake of fire," where the wicked endure eternal torment, day and night (Revelation 20:10).
+Hell is frequently portrayed as a fiery domain, symbolizing both destruction and anguish (Isaiah 66:24).
+Jesus described Hell as a place of “unquenchable fire” (Mark 9:43).
+Likewise, Revelation depicts Hell as a “lake of fire,” where the wicked face eternal torment day and night (Revelation 20:10).

 TORMENT AND AGONY